Bringing Multiple Types of Opportunities for Personal or Professional Development to one place!

 Financial need is the #1 reason why Hispanic students do not complete a bachelor's degree.
 So SHPE offers thousands of reasons to ensure their members DO reach graduation - 629,000 to be exact.
 With 170+ scholarships totaling over $629,000 awarded last year, SHPE is actively narrowing the gap in the Hispanic STEM education pipeline.

-- Active SHPE Member (To become an active member, please visit shpe.org and select “Join” in the top right hand corner of the webpage.)
+- Active SHPE Member (To become an active member, please visit shpe.org and select “Join”)

 - Minimum Cumulative GPA: 2.75 (This is a cumulative GPA as listed on the transcript of your latest academic institution.)

 - Plan to pursue a STEM degree

 - Attending an academic institution in the United States or Puerto Rico

 Click here to learn more!

 1pm - 3pm EDT

 Join a one-on-one virtual session to learn about the best way to present yourself in LinkedIn – the biggest social media professional network.